stormpath/Turnstile/README.md

 ### Writing a SessionManager

+## Tests

+Tests are powered by XCTest.
+To successfully perform the Facebook Login tests, you must have the following environment variables set:

+* `FACEBOOK_CLIENT_ID` - the Facebook App ID for a test app from the [Facebook developer console](https://developers.facebook.com).
+* `FACEBOOK_CLIENT_SECRET` - the Facebook App Secret for a test app from the [Facebook developer console](https://developers.facebook.com).

 ## Contributing

 We're always open to contributions!
 Since this probject is fairly early stage, please join the [Stormpath slack channel](https://talkstormpath.shipit.xyz) to discuss how you can contribute!